How to write a business plan for a craft beer bar?

 - Solvency: assesses whether or not your business has the capacity to repay its debt over the medium-term.

-Looking at the balance sheet can also provide insights into your beer bar's investment and financing policies.
+Looking at the balance sheet can also provide insights into your craft beer bar's investment and financing policies.

 In particular, stakeholders can compare the value of equity to the value of the outstanding financial debt to assess how the business is funded and what level of financial risk has been taken by the owners (financial debt is riskier because it has to be repaid, while equity doesn't need to be repaid).